b2c

 7. Customer Relationships- Longer or Shorter

 Business to Business aims at establishing a long-term relationship with the customers.
 It necessitates a longer relationship with the customers to sell their products continuously in the future as well.
-B2C sales have short customer relationships where customers are not that much loyal in such cases.
+B2C sales have short customer relationships where customers are not that loyal in such cases.

 8. Higher Acquisition Costs and Lower Acquisition Costs

-Pros and Cons of B2C
+Pros of B2C

 1. Globalization

 B2C businesses on a large scale always boast a large target audience.
 Thus, marketing campaigns and advertisements can influence numerous potential customers with the help of the Internet and various social media channels.
-Also, the vast and varied market offers B2C companies the benefit of targeting more customers.
+Also, the vast and varied market offers Business-to-consumer companies the benefit of targeting more customers.
 Small-scale businesses, that are operating from home, can also sell their products to a global audience.
 It increases the business profit and brand value.

 2. Minimized Cost and Expenditure